 bounded::integer installation instructions

-- SCons is used for the build process for the test set up, but it is not needed to use the library (this library is header-only).
+- cmake is used to build tests, but it is not needed to use the library (this library is header-only).

 Building and running tests (Linux)

-scons) will build debug and release-mode versions of the tests.
+mkdir build && cmake .. && ./bounded_test.
 Most of the tests are actually done at compile time, but there are also run-time tests.

 bounded::integer is a header-only library.
 The .cpp files only contain tests.
 All you have to do to use the program is

 #include <bounded_integer/bounded_integer.hpp>.
 To get access to an array class that uses

 bounded_integer/integer_range.hpp allows an integer range generating function similar to

 bounded::integer and built-in types) with a space optimization for most